palmmgaming/checkpoint/README.md

-# Check Point - Flutter for iOS
+# Check Point - Flutter for iOS and Andriod.